 Wait for the price to trade at your target or at your stop loss, and for either your target or stop loss order to get filled.
 The pivot point bounce trade can take anywhere from a few minutes to a couple of hours to reach your target or stop loss.

 Depending upon the market being traded, the target could be adjusted to be the next pivot point, and the stop loss could be adjusted to break even at a suitable time.

 The targets that are shown on the chart are at 7212.0 (10 ticks), and 7207.0 (20 ticks), both of which were filled by this trade.

 If your target order has been filled, then your trade has been a winning trade.
 If your stop loss order has been filled, then your trade has been a losing trade.

 Repeat the trade from step 4, as many times as necessary, until either your daily profit target is reached, or your market is no longer active.

 Pivot Point Bounce Trading System

 The pivot point bounce trading system uses a short-term time frame and the standard daily pivot points, and it trades the price moving toward, and then bouncing off of, any of the full or halfway pivot points.
 Pivot points are support and resistance levels that are calculated using the open, high, low, and close of the previous trading day.

 The pivot points include the pivot point itself, six full support and resistance points, and four halfway support and resistance points.
 When the price approaches a pivot point (especially for the first time in each direction), it will have a tendency to reverse, and it is this reversal that is used by the pivot point bounce trading system.

-The following tutorial uses the DAX futures market, but the same steps should be used on whichever markets you are trading with this trade.
+The following tutorial uses the DAX futures market, but the same steps can be used on whichever markets you are trading with this trade.
 The trade used here is a short trade, using 1 contract, with a target of 20 ticks, and a stop loss of 10 ticks.